QuickBase/interview-demos/php/README.md

 1. The submit button should post this form to your PHP application and validate the data on the server.
-1. Validate the following rules and notify the user if there are any validation issues.
+1. Validate the following rules and notify the builder if there are any validation issues.
    * The Label field is required.
    * Duplicates choices are not allowed.
    * There cannot be more than 50 choices total.